GUFO000/D_n_I-M5_Atom/Part1_Second_TemperatureSensor/README.md

 1.The solution uses the M5 Atom device proposes the following modes :

-a.Show Active temperature + Units
+a.Show Active temperature + Units.

-b.Show average of last 24 hours of temperature + Units c.Show color scale of temperature range + current temperature as color d.Show graph of temperature across a predefined range. e.Change units
+b.Show average of last 24 hours of temperature + Units.

+c.Show color scale of temperature range + current temperature as color.

+d.Show graph of temperature across a predefined range.

+e.Change units.

 2.User guide for switching between the modes: